piotr-yuxuan/gzip-util/README.md

 [piotr-yuxuan/gzip-util "0.2.0"]
 ```

-Then two methods are available:
+Then three methods are available:

 ```clojure
 ;; gzip a string: